Winter Car Accidents in Ohio & How to Drive in Ice & Snow

 KNR Legal Blog

-Vehicles can have a number of blind spots, the size of which depend on the specific model of the car, truck, SUV, or van and height of the driver.
 The most common blind spots are at the back corners of a vehicle.
 These triangle-shaped blackout zones extend several feet behind the rear corners of the vehicle.
-Other blind spots are directly behind the vehicle and for some vehicles and drivers, small sections of the road blocked by the support pillar between the windshield and driver or passenger door windows.
+Other blind spots are directly behind the car, and for some vehicles and drivers, small sections of the road are blocked by the support pillar between the windshield and driver or passenger door windows.

 When looking for vehicle blind spots, most envision the rear corners, especially during lane changes.
 Yet, the often-overlooked area directly behind the vehicle can be surprisingly vast, leading to numerous backup collisions and related injuries.